-The waiting list will be opened at least annually as described under section VI A and VI B. There will be separate waiting lists for the Project Based Rental Assistance Program and the Housing Choice Voucher Program, if a waiting list is deemed necessary.
+The waiting list will be opened at least annually as described under section VII B and VII C.

+There will be separate waiting lists for the Public Housing and Housing Choice Voucher Program, if a waiting list is deemed necessary.
 To be placed on the waiting list, interested HACA families must complete and return an FSS Interest Form.
 Upon completion and submission of the FSS Interest Form, a member of HACA's FSS team will date stamp the information and the Housing Authority resident will be placed on the appropriate waiting list (if a waiting list exists), and allowed entry into the FSS Program as space allows.
 If there is a waiting list, Housing Authority residents who have ported in to HACA from another jurisdiction and were actively participating in the FSS program at the original Housing Authority, will receive priority and may be absorbed into the HCV FSS program without first becoming waitlisted.